Erick559/AI-Text-Summarizer/README.md

 The user interface is crafted with a user-friendly design, making it easy for anyone to input text and receive a summary instantly.
 The interactive and responsive web design enhances the overall user experience

 Behind the scenes, Node.js and Express handle the server-side operations, ensuring smooth communication between the front end and the Hugging Face API.
 This architecture guarantees fast and reliable summarization results.

+During the development process, Postman played a crucial role in testing and refining the integration with the Hugging Face API.
+This allowed for efficient debugging and optimization, ensuring the robust performance of the summarizer.